cagallo/trivia-night-ui/README.md

 # ❓ Trivia Night ❓

 Welcome to Trivia Night--your go-to application to test your knowledge on a variety of subjects.
-Not really to make your grand debut at the brewery trivia night?
-You're in luck--Trivia Night will help hone those trivia skills and prepare you to become a trivia champion!
+Not ready to make your grand debut at the brewery trivia night?
+You're in luck--Trivia Night will help hone and broaden your knowledge skills to prepare you for your future as a trivia champion!

 Deployed Application here: [Trivia Night](https://trivia-night-ui.herokuapp.com/)